 Filtering the Problem: Do You Have the Right Functional Movement Solution for Shoulder Mobility?

 The Functional Movement Screen (FMS) tells us what to protect, what to correct and sets our baseline for moving “well enough” to move on and get to the training we love.
-So, first step is once we have identified the weak link through screening it is up to the movement screening professional to have corrective strategies to “filter” the problem and achieve a good movement solution.
+So, the first step is once we have identified the weak link through screening it is up to the movement screening professional to have corrective strategies to “filter” the problem and achieve a good movement solution.

 So, let’s go through an example together.
 Bear with me here for a minute and promise we will get to the correctives that you are looking for.

 Within the Shoulder Mobility (SM) screen the individual uses an upper limb reciprocal movement pattern and is not just isolating shoulder joint movement.
-The pattern includes the structures of the cervical spine, thoracic spine, scapula, glenohumeral joint and upper limbs.
+The pattern includes the structures of the cervical spine, thoracic spine, scapula, glenohumeral joint, and upper limbs.
 Along with all the neurological, vascular, fascial, muscular, and ligamentous structures that contribute to movement in this pattern.
 Suffice it to say, there's a lot going on.
 Let’s start with the corrective path for this movement pattern.

 When there is a limitation in SM, we take a little closer look to rule out any underlying problems that may need attention or even need to be referred to a health care professional if pain is experienced.
 So, in our corrective strategies for SM we pay attention to the cervical spine and make sure there isn’t any pain or restriction.
 Then, the thorax mobility is observed within our corrective path.
-Next, static motor control for the scapula and it’s role is looked at before progressing into dynamic motor control using the SM movement pattern.
+Next, static motor control for the scapula and its role is looked at before progressing into dynamic motor control using the SM movement pattern.